 Having an alarm or immobiliser is considered a theft deterrent and by deterring car thieves you can reduce your car insurance.
 Not all insurers will offer this, so check first.

 Black box, or telematics, insurance can help reduce your car insurance over a period of time.

-this then measures how fast you driver, when you brake, what time of day you drive how fast you accelerate and how you drive around corners
+A small device, the black box, is installed out of sight, in your car.
+This GPS unit measures how fast you drive, when you brake and how sharply, what time of day you drive, how fast you accelerate and how you drive around corners.

 Some black box insurance policies include an app that you can access on your phone.
 Drive safely and you may be rewarded with cheaper monthly premiums.

 You don’t need to own a car to get car insurance.
 Unlike a conventional car insurance policy, with a non-owner policy you won’t build up a no claims bonus.
 What it does mean is you can drive someone else’s car, as long as you have their permission.